-We have assessed the Council's external valuer, Wilks Head and Eve, to be competent, capable and objective.
+Land and BuildingOther Land and buildings and Property:valuations - Values at 31 March 2022:Other land and buildings comp of specialised assets such as so libraries, which are required to depreciated replacement cost and objective.
 We have however identified one instance in which we believe that the RICS guidance is not being followed.
 This is in respect of assumptions made by WHE about continuous asset maintenance where there is no direct knowledge of capital spend over many years.
-This has led to aged assets such as schools being given extended useful economic lives without clear evidence of their state of repair.
+This has Blue Buildings: £545.462m (PY £515.089m)year end, reflecting the cost of equivalent asset necessary to a same service provision.
+The rem other land and buildings (£103) specialised in nature and are ra DRC) at a modern evidence of their state of repair.
 This may not lead to material error in the financial statements but is not in line with the RICS guidance for the valuation of specialised assets.

-- We have carried out completeness and accuracy testing of the underlying information provided to the valuer used to determine the estimate, including floor areas and location factors - The Council has moved to a triennial valuation cycle from 2019/20 onwards which provides more robustness to the five yearly cycle that operated previously - · Valuation methods remain consistent with the prior year - In relation to assets not revalued in the year, we have compared against the Gerald Eve (valuation specialists) report and held discussions with our own valuation expert.
+We have carried out completeness and accuracy testing of the underlying information provided to the valuer used to determine the estimate, including floor areas and location factors The Council has moved to a triennial valuation cycle from 2019/20 onwards which provides more robustness to the five yearly cycle that operated previously Valuation methods remain consistent with the prior year Valuation methods remain consistent with the prior year In relation to assets not revalued in the year, we have compared against the Gerald Eve (valuation specialists) report and held discussions with our own valuation expert.
 We also challenged the Council's valuation specialist on valuation differences identified through our sensitivity analysis work using other indices.
-There are no significant matters to report from this analysis. - As part of this work we identified that a new material leisure centre was brought into use in March 2022 and reclassified from 'Under Construction' to operational land and buildings.
+There are no significant matters to report from this analysis.
+As part of this work we identified that a new material leisure centre was brought into use in March 2022 and reclassified from 'Under Construction' to operational land and buildings.
 Under the Code this is required to be held at Current Value, rather than historical cost.
-We understand that this asset was not included in the 21/22 revaluation process due to the timing of the asset completion, however we are required to report that this asset is carried on the incorrect valuation basis in the financial statements. - We also challenged management's assessment that there was no material movement in valuation between the 31 December 2021 valuation date and the Balance Sheet date of 31 March 2022.
+We understand that this asset was not included in the 21/22 revaluation process due to the timing of the asset completion, however we are required to report that this asset is carried on the incorrect valuation between the 31 December 2021 valuation date and the Balance Sheet date of 31 March 2022.
 We do not disagree with management's assessment.